neogcamp/build/neog interview sample questions/interview-questions.md

 1. Create a CLI app which takes name, unit test marks, pre final marks, final marks of 5 students.
 And then print who has the highest marks.
 What if I ask you to print the average as well?

-1. Create a web app with a button loded.
+1. Create a web app with a button loaded.
 Show a text `loading...` on a web app.
 However, hide it if I click on the button loaded.

 1. Here's an API.
 Create a web app to call this API with your full name and print the response.
 This could be extended where we ask you to do something with the response.
 Like add a text, or capitalise etc.